-- 1. Has been fully informed, in his/her native language or other mode of communication, of all information relevant to the activity for which consent is sought - 2.
-Understands and agrees, in writing, to the carrying out of the activity for which his/her consent is sought and the consent describes that activity and lists the records (if any) that will be released and to whom - 3.
-Understands that the granting of consent is voluntary on his/her part and may be revoked at any time - 4.
-Understands that if he/she revokes consent, that revocation is not retroactive (i.e., it does not negate an action that has occurred after the consent was given and before the consent was revoked)
+- 1. Has been fully informed, in the parent/guardian's native language or other mode of communication, of all information relevant to the activity for which consent is sought - 2.
+Understands and agrees, in writing, to the carrying out of the activity for which parent/guardian consent is sought and the consent describes that activity and lists the records (if any) that will be released and to whom

+- 3. Understands that the granting of consent is voluntary on the parent/guardian's part and may be revoked at any time - 4.
+Understands that if the parent/guardian revokes consent, that revocation is not retroactive (i.e., it does not negate an action that has occurred after the consent was given and before the consent was revoked).
+The district is not required to amend the education records of a student to remove any reference to the student's receipt of special education and services if the student's parent/guardian submits a written revocation of consent after the initial provision of special education and related services to the student.

 The district shall make reasonable efforts to obtain the informed consent of the parent/guardian for an initial evaluation or reevaluation of a student.
-The district shall maintain a record of its attempts to obtain consent, including:
+The district shall maintain a record of its attempts to obtain consent, which may include:

 - 1. Detailed records of telephone calls made or attempted and the results of those calls - 2.
 Copies of correspondence sent to the parent/guardian and any responses received - 3.
-Detailed records of visits made to the parent/guardian's home or place of employment and the results of those visits may conduct an initial evaluation without obtaining informed consent if any of the following situations exists:
+Detailed records of visits made to the parent/guardian's home or place of employment and the results of those visits